wbnns/submit-to-hacker-news/PRIVACY.md

 ## Third Party Services

-**Hacker News API:** When checking for duplicates, your current tab URL is sent to `hacker-news.firebaseio.com` (Hacker News' official API).
-This is governed by [Firebase's Privacy Policy](https://firebase.google.com/support/privacy).
+**Hacker News Website:** When checking for duplicates, the extension accesses `news.ycombinator.com/from?site=domain` to search for existing submissions from the same domain.
+This is HN's public website and no personal data is transmitted.
+Only the domain of your current page is used in the search.

 ## Terms of Use